k-CIR/cir-wiki/docs/bmic/03_bmic_bids/01_file_conversion_tools.md

 ### dcm2niix

-dcm2niix can also be installed using `conda` as follows:
+dcm2niix can also be installed using `conda` into your PETBIDS environment as follows:

 ```
+conda activate PETBIDS
 conda install -c conda-forge dcm2niix
 ```